 Check out our guide to learn how to write a cold email for job applications, including a template you can personalize.

-Sending a cold email might sometimes feel like sending an email into a black hole.
-Even if you think you’ve crafted the best, most compelling email and you know that the job is perfect for you, that cold email will likely never be read or responded.
+But, sending a cold email might sometimes feel like emailing into a black hole.
+Even if you think you’ve crafted the best, most compelling email and you know that the job is perfect for you, that cold email might not be read.

 So, what is the secret to getting your email opened?
 Review our guide with information on how to write a cold email for job applications, so you can be successful, too.

 1. Find the right person

-The first step is probably the most important one.
-You need to make sure that the email you will send is going to end up in the right inbox.
+The first step is probably the most important one because you need to make sure that the email you will send is going to end up in the right inbox.
 Sometimes it is best to email the recruiter, but you might also do well if you email the hiring manager.
-Recruiters likely get a lot of cold emails, so they might be less likely to open yours (unless it’s amazing, which it will be).
+Recruiters get a lot of cold emails, so they might be less likely to open yours (unless it’s amazing, which it will be).
 The hiring managers have a better chance of opening your email and responding to it.
-Or they might end up passing it along to the recruiter.
-Coming in as a forward from someone on their team will mean they will probably open it.
+Or they might end up passing it along to the recruiter, which works as well!
+If it is forwarded from someone on their team, they will probably open it.

-Look at the company’s website to find the names of the people on the team you are interested in.
+If the company is small enough, they might have a team page on their website.
 You might be able to determine who the hiring manager is based on their bios or roles.
-If there is not a team page on the company website, search on LinkedIn for the role within the company and find some members of the team.
+If there is not a team page, search on LinkedIn for the role within the company and find some members of the team.
 Try to decide the hiring manager from their experience and what they do at the company.

 2. Get their email address

 Another tool that can be helpful for finding email addresses is LeadFinder.
-You can also use LinkedIn to find out people’s first & last names and then guess at their email addresses using these likely combinations:
+Or, you can use LinkedIn to find people’s first & last names and then guess their email addresses using these likely combinations:

-You can test your guesses in email address verification services like Hunter and Email Checker.
-These services scrape the Internet to make sure that the email address you’ve guessed is valid so you know you’re going to reach a real person.
+You can then test your guesses in email address verification services like Hunter and Email Checker.
+These services scrape the Internet to make sure that the email address you have guessed is valid so you know you are going to reach a real person.
 Read more about how to find a hiring manager’s email address on our blog.
 We have also created guides with email addresses for Facebook recruiters, Google recruiters, and many more company recruiters, if you want to skip the guesswork.

 3. Craft the perfect subject line

-Your email’s subject line is the hook that will get the receiver to open.
+Your email’s subject line is the hook that will get the receiver to open it.
 It needs to be perfect!
-In 2014, Fast Company did a study where they sent 1,000 cold emails to see if they could find what contributes to making a great cold email.
+In 2014, Fast Company did a study where they sent 1,000 cold emails to see if they could discover what contributes to making a great cold email.
 While their experiment was not that successful (only 12 replies), they did come up with some good thoughts on cold email subject lines.

 As you can imagine, the goal of the subject line is to pique curiosity.
 We always recommend that you cold email someone that has a connection to you.
 Some examples: same hometown, same university, or shared hobbies.
 Make mention of this connection in your subject line so the person is more likely to open it.
-You can also include the person’s name in the subject line to catch their attention, though sometimes this might feel a little disingenuine.
+You can also include their name in the subject line to catch their attention, though sometimes this might feel a little disingenuine.
 For example:

 - Sarah, fellow Northwestern alum reaching out